build-on-aws/content/posts/getting-started-with-opensearch-remote-models/02-processing-inferences-using-ai21labs/index.md

 By now, you have successfully finished this interactive tutorial and had the opportunity to explore the remote model feature.
 Throughout the tutorial, you may have observed that the majority of the steps involved executing a series of commands against the OpenSearch cluster.
 However, this repetitive and manual process can be both tedious and prone to errors.
 Fortunately, there is a solution.
 OpenSearch offers RESTful APIs for almost every aspect, allowing you to automate the execution of the following steps programmatically.
 ![automating steps](images/automating_steps.png)
 The tutorial's accompanying GitHub repository includes a [Python code example](https://github.com/build-on-aws/getting-started-with-opensearch-remote-models/blob/main/deploy-remote-model.py) that automates all of these steps for you.
 To make the code work, you simply need to provide the OpenSearch cluster's endpoint and the AWS credentials that will be utilized to configure the connector.
 This may be useful when you need to implement new versions of the model whenever updates are made to the connector blueprint specification.

+Another way to automate things is via AWS CloudFormation templates with Amazon OpenSearch.
+With this resource, you can quickly spin up an integration from Amazon OpenSearch and one remote model (such as Amazon SageMaker) using infrastructure-as-code.
+You can learn more about how this works [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/cfn-template.html).

 ## Summary